 OpenStack CLI

-OpenStack CLI is a console client for working with the OpenStack API.
-You can manage your cloud infrastructure in Selectel through the OpenStack CLI: servers, placement groups, network volumes, networks, images and load balancers.
+The OpenStack CLI is a console client for working with the OpenStack API that is installed on the local computer.
+You can manage your cloud infrastructure in Selectel through the OpenStack CLI: servers, placement groups, network volumes, networks, images, load balancers.

 The current versions of the components that are supported in Selectel can be viewed in the table below OpenStack component versions.